SDawson777/jars-cannabis-mobile-app/PROD_READINESS_FOLLOWUPS.md

 # Post-Readiness Extra Tasks & Optional Enhancements

 This document tracks optional tasks deferred from the readiness phase.
 Core readiness is COMPLETE as of 2025-09-27.
-These are now "extra" enhancements for improved performance, observability, and polish.
+These are now extra enhancements for improved performance, observability, and polish.

 ## Core Readiness Complete (2025-09-27)